Fort Ross-Seaview and the Sonoma Coast

-Hirsch Vineyards was the first vineyard planted to premium pinot noir in Fort Ross / Seaview.
+Hirsch Vineyards was the first vineyard planted to premium pinot noir on the West Sonoma Coast.
 For this reason, David Hirsch is often referred to as the pioneer of the region.